What is a Farmworker?

-In 2016, there was an estimated number of 268,100 jobs in the United States for Farmworker.
+There were about 268,100 jobs for Farmworker in 2016 (in the United States).
 There is little to no growth in job opportunities for Farmworker.
-Due to new job openings and attrition, there will be an average of 38,600 job openings in this field each year.
+The BLS estimates 38,600 yearly job openings in this field.

 The states with the most job growth for Farmworker are Georgia, Colorado, and Alaska.
 Watch out if you plan on working in South Carolina, Mississippi, or New Jersey.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Farmworker

 The typical yearly salary for Farmworkers is somewhere between $18,410 and $41,840.